 Elling has been testing boots since 1997, and currently manages all boot test operations.
 As the boot review author of America’s Best Bootfitters website for the past decade you could say he's got the inside scoop on each season's boot offerings.
 Utilized by the Masterfit University Training Centers (MFU) as their remote event support consultant for MFU bootfitting workshops in the U.S., he continues to work alongside the best training bootfitters in the industry.
 Elling winters as a full-time bootfitter at Gravity Sports at Mt.
-Bachelor and also at his own shop space in Bend, Oregon (for appointments: mmp@bendbroadband.com).
-A former board-certified Pedorthist, author of The All-Mountain Skier: The Way to Expert Skiing and current level III PSIA Alpine instructor, when he's not skiing or writing about ski boots he can be found windsurfing, surfing or trying to keep his 23-year-old Audi S6 Avant running.
+Bachelor and also at his own shop space in Bend, Oregon.
+A former board-certified Pedorthist, author of The All-Mountain Skier: The Way to Expert Skiing and current level III PSIA Alpine instructor, Elling continues to develop creative ways to improve skiers' performance through modifications to both equipment and technique.

 Rossignol skis (a carver, a go-everywhere, a fattish), Lange boots, Look bindings, Leki adjustable carbon poles w/ Trigger S straps.